Isaac Copeland

-Isaac Copeland, Jr. (born June 13, 1995) is an American professional basketball player who is currently a free agent.
+Isaac Copeland Jr. (born June 13, 1995) is an American professional basketball player.
 He played college basketball for the Nebraska Cornhuskers and the Georgetown Hoyas.

 Early life

 Copeland was born in Greenville, North Carolina and attended high school at Ravenscroft School in Raleigh, North Carolina and Brewster Academy in Wolfeboro, New Hampshire.
 He was a five-star recruit and signed to play with Georgetown in 2014.

 College career

 Copeland initially played two full seasons at Georgetown but suffered a back injury in 2016, requiring surgery, resulting in a medical redshirt season.
-He subsequently transferred to Nebraska in the mid-season but did not practice with the team during his rehabilitation.
+He subsequently transferred to Nebraska mid-season but did not practice with the team during his rehabilitation.
 He spent his remaining two seasons with Nebraska, but tore his ACL near the end of his senior season, resulting in missing his final games at Nebraska.
 Teammate Isaiah Roby wore Copeland's uniform during Senior Day to honor the injured Copeland.
-Copeland was an All-Big Ten honorable mention as a junior after finishing second on the team in scoring (12.9), rebounding (6.1) and blocks (1.0).
+Copeland was an All-Big Ten honorable mention as a junior after finishing second on the team in scoring (12.9 points per game), rebounding (6.1) and blocks (1.0).
 In his injury-shortened senior season, he averaged 14.0 points and 5.4 rebounds per game.